Wildfire grows into 2nd-largest in Texas history and briefly shuts down nuclear weapons facility

 “It was like a ring of fire around Borger.
 There was no way out ... all four main roads were closed,” said Adrianna Hill, 28, whose home was within about a mile of the fire.
 She said a northern wind that blew the fire in the opposite direction “saved our butts.”

 Republican Gov. Greg Abbott issued a disaster declaration for 60 counties.
-The main facility that disassembles America’s nuclear arsenal paused operations Tuesday night because of the encroaching flames but said it was open for normal work on Wednesday.
+The encroaching flames caused the main facility that disassembles America’s nuclear arsenal to pause operations Tuesday night, but it was open for normal work on Wednesday.

 The blazes tore through sparsely populated counties on the vast, high plains that are punctuated by cattle ranches and oil rigs.
 The main fire, known as the Smoke House Creek Fire, had grown to more than half the size of the state of Rhode Island.
 It is five times the size it was on Monday, when it began.